Married Filing Separately with Student Loans

 Reason for Confusion

-As more borrowers select the different Income-Driven Repayment (IDR) options, more complexity gets added into the repayment process.
-Getting the right advice is difficult because the loan servicers can not discuss taxes and most tax professionals do not understand Income-Driven Repayment (IDR) and Loan Forgiveness.
+As more borrowers select the different Income-Driven Repayment (IDR) options, additional complexity is added to the repayment process.
+Getting the right advice is difficult because the loan servicers can not discuss taxes, and most tax professionals do not understand Income-Driven Repayment (IDR) and Loan Forgiveness.

-To properly analyze their options, the couple must review how their taxes are filed and their student debt is structured.
-In the analysis, the borrower should include a projection of future income increases and future employment decisions as this may enhance future payments and allow forgiveness options.
+To properly analyze their options, the couple must review how their taxes are filed, and their student debt is structured.
+In the analysis, the borrower should include a projection of future income increases and future employment decisions, which may enhance future payments and allow forgiveness options.

 These simple adjustments could net significant dollars.
 The newly found money could go to additional retirement savings, a home purchase, starting a family, or providing additional payments toward student loans.